ganeti/ganeti/man/hbal.rst

 it is possible to make it go into a corner from which it can find no improvement, because it looks only one "step" ahead.

+The program accesses the cluster state via Rapi or Luxi.
+It also requests data over the network from all MonDs with the --mond option.
+Currently it uses only data produced by CPUload collector.

 By default, the program will show the solution incrementally as it is computed, in a somewhat cryptic format; for getting the actual Ganeti command list, use the **-C** option.